Interest in blockchain technology has been rising rapidly, and many are wondering how to invest in blockchain. Here’s a brief overview.

 - Reality Shares NASDAQ NexGen Economy ETF (NASDAQ:BLCN) — Established through a partnership between Reality Shares and the NASDAQ, this ETF is focused on generating long-term growth with a focus on blockchain-related companies.

 - First Trust Indxx Innovative Transaction & Process ETF (NASDAQ:LEGR) — A fund that tracks the Indxx Blockchain Index.
-This index is comprised of internationally publicly listed companies that are involved in blockchain.
+This index is comprised of international publicly listed companies that are involved in blockchain.

 - Innovation Shares NextGen Protocol ETF (ARCA:KOIN) — An ETF with holdings that were selected by an artificial intelligence-powered algorithm based on textual analysis.
-The ETF invests in companies that are blockchain-related across four main categories.
+The ETF invests in companies that are related to blockchain across four main categories.

 Crowdfunding — While it might not be an immediate choice on how to invest in blockchain, crowdfunding platforms are an attractive way for investors to jump into blockchain investing.
 As Ameer Rosic, CEO of Blockgeeks, has said, crowdfunding is an easy way for innovative projects to obtain money.